BitcoinDesign/Guide/guide/how-it-works/ecash/design-best-practices.md

 {% include image-gallery.html pages = page.images_auto-swap %}
 Wallets can provide the option to automatically swap ecash from an unknown mint to their default mint or federation.
 This optional feature can simplify payments by routing all ecash through the assigned default mint or federation.

-{% include tip/open.html color="blue" icon="info" label="Auto-Swapping Involves Fees" %}
+{% include tip/open.html color="blue" icon="info" label="Auto-swapping involves fees" %}

 It's important to inform users that swapping requires a a lightning payment and involves fees.
 The amount of fees depends on the amount of ecash they want to swap and the current network conditions.